Baylor College of Medicine: History

 The Baylor College of Medicine was originally founded in 1900 in Dallas, Texas, by a group of Dallas physicians as the University of Dallas Medical Department, despite the absence of any institution under the University of Dallas name.
 This occurred following a meeting of Dallas area physicians on August 16, 1900, for the purpose taking the preliminary steps to establish a medical college.
 The majority of physicians in attendance opposed the creation of a medical college; however, the remaining physicians in favor set up a committee of medical professional and three laymen to secure a board of directors for the proposed college.

 The school's charter was filed with the Texas Secretary of State on September 15, 1900, with three physicians as the incorporators: Drs.
 Samuel E. Milliken, J. B. Titterington, and Lawrence Ashton.
 The school opened on November 19, 1900, with 81 students in a former synagogue, Temple Emanu-el, located at 292 Commerce Street (today 1306 Commerce Street).

 In 1903, an alliance with Baylor University in Waco was formed and the name was changed to Baylor University College of Medicine.

 By 1918, Baylor University College of Medicine was the only private medical school in Texas.

 Relocation to Houston

 The M.D.
 Anderson Foundation invited Baylor to join the newly formed Texas Medical Center in Houston in 1943.
 The school opened in the medical center July 12, 1943, in a converted Sears, Roebuck & Co. warehouse, with 131 students.
 Four years later, Baylor moved to its present site in the Roy and Lillie Cullen Building, the first building completed in the Texas Medical Center.

 In 1948, Michael E. DeBakey joined the faculty as chair of the Department of Surgery, and the following year, the Graduate School of Biomedical Sciences was established.
-Baylor's rise in prominence began in the 1950s when DeBakey's surgical techniques garnered international attention.
-In the 1960s, the college underwent its first major expansion.
+In the 1950s, Baylor University College of Medicine contributed to advances in vascular surgery through work by DeBakey and his colleagues, including the development of imrpoved Dacron vascular grafts.
+In 1964, the college expanded its physical facilities with the completion of Jesse H. Jones Hall, M. D. Anderson Hall, and the Jewish Institute for Medical Research.